jorgegorka/svelte-router/README.md

 This component is only needed if you create a layout.
 It will take care of rendering the content for the child components or child layouts recursively.
 You can have as many nested layouts as you need.

-The info about the current route will be received as a prop so you need to define _currentRoute_ and export it.
+The info about the current route will be received as a property so you need to define _currentRoute_ and export it.

+It will also accept an optional property, an object called named _params_ where you can send any aditional params to the rendered component.
+This is usefull if you add any logic in your template, to check user's permission for instance, and want to send extra info to the rendered component.

-currentRoute has all the information about the current route and the child routes
+currentRoute has all the information about the current route and the child routes.

 Route is smart enough to expose the named params in the route component where they will be rendered.